nuclearpaws/git-cheat-sheet/GIT-CHEAT-SHEET.md

 ```
 git reset --hard HEAD~<commit count>
 ```
-> Note that if the commit is already pushed to remote, your local branch will "diverge" from master.
+> **Notice:** that if the commit is already pushed to remote, your local branch will "diverge" from master.
 This can be fixed by overwriting a commit with a forced push.

 ### Forcing a Push (this can overwrite commits on remote):
 ```